vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 It uses SQL's `min`, `max`, and `avg` functions to aggregate the data.
 It uses the `where` clause to do two things:
 * Only get data from before the current date (because the current date's temperatures are still being recorded).
 * Only get data for dates that aren't already in `TemperatureDaily`.
+(We use `left(TS,10)` to get the first 10 characters from the timestamp.
+This is the date, without the time.)

 ![image](/assets/2025-10-18/024.png)